doktadee/aws-eks-project/README.md

 STEPS- Frontend

-    Setup and Launch the Kubernetes cluster
+ 1.Setup and Launch the Kubernetes cluster
-    Deploy source code to Kubernetes cluster
+ 2.Deploy source code to Kubernetes cluster
-    Run the docker commands to build, tag and push to docker hub.
+ 3.Run the docker commands build, tag and push to docker hub.
-    Create a front-end deployment configuration file.
+ 4.Create a front-end deployment configuration file.